1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 95° – 82°30′ = 12.5° → 12.5 × 4 minutes = 50 minutes ahead.

-62. The longitudinal extent of India causes a time difference of about:
+62. The longitudinal extent of India causes a time difference of about_____________.

 A) 30 minutes